Cookbook for HXD Simulations

 - Please also note that the background in the above files drop sharply above ~77 keV for the PIN, and ~750 keV for the GSO.
 These are outside the nominal bandpass of these detectors, and should not affect the feasibility studies.

-3: Simulation procedure of HXD data for Cycle 8
+3: Simulation procedure of HXD data

 For an accurate feasibility study, systematic uncertainties in the background estimation must be taken into account.
 This can be done by reading the background files into xspec both as background and correction files, and then using the cornorm command.
 See Chapter 5 of Technical Description for details.